netgen-layouts/layouts-docs/upgrades/upgrade_070_080.rst

   ``Netgen\BlockManager\Collection\QueryType\QueryTypeHandlerInterface``
   interface.
-The purpose of this method is to signal to the system when the query acts as a contextual query, i.e., if it depends on data from current request to run.
+The purpose of this method is to signal to the system when the query acts as a contextual query, i.e., if it depends on data from current page to run.
 You need to add this method to your custom query type handlers.

   The following is the method signature as well as an example implementation:

   .. code-block:: php

       /**
-       * Returns if the provided query is dependent on a context, i.e. current request.
+       * Returns if the provided query is dependent on a context, i.e. currently displayed page.
        *
        * @param \Netgen\BlockManager\API\Values\Collection\Query $query
        *